Linville Gorge Wilderness: Hunting and fishing

 Game animals such as deer, black bear, wild turkey, and gray squirrel are common in the gorge.
 As part of the Pisgah Game Lands established by the North Carolina Wildlife Resources Commission, hunting is legal in the area in keeping with local seasons and hunting regulations.
 In actual practice, hunting in the Linville Gorge is fairly rare, due to the difficult, inaccessible terrain and the presence of campers and hikers who are often unfamiliar with hunting seasons.

 The Linville River is included in the NC Wildlife trout stocking program, and fishermen are occasionally seen in the gorge seeking brown, brook, and rainbow trout.
 Once again however, the terrain requires a long hike down the steep sides of the gorge to reach the river, and a long difficult hike back, so fishing is more common on the river above and below the gorge section.

 Climbing

 Rock climbing is allowed anywhere in the area, but due to nesting peregrine falcons, certain areas are sometimes closed.
-Popular spots include Table Rock, The Amphitheater, The North Carolina Wall, Shortoff Mountain and Hawksbill Mountain.
+Popular spots include Table Rock, The Amphitheater, The North Carolina Wall, Shortoff Mountain, The Chimneys, and Hawksbill Mountain.
 For adventurous climbers the Gold Coast Cliffs are a relatively unclimbed section of the gorge lying across from the other areas.